A skill is a skill, right? Well — sort of.

 Some roles may require a stronger focus on particular soft skills.
 Management or senior-level roles, for example, are likely to require strong leadership and motivation skills, while for client-facing roles you should emphasize your communication and customer service skills.

-If you’re looking for a practical way to list soft skills on your resume, keep scrolling for examples that cover some of the most common soft skills.
+If you’re looking for a practical way to list soft skills on your resume, keep scrolling for examples that cover some of the most best soft skills for resumes.

 Examples of showing soft skills on your resume